Kristina01111000/Drws_site/README.md

 10/10
 For next week:
-- Get new logos and put on constant contact emails -> hold off, for other emails
 - New logos will be used as icons, not be changed on the site
 - Add a click here for podcast to the image of that podcast and put it in the email
 - Listen to the podcast when it comes out and write a little summary in the email